LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Real time data/Real-time-data-for-messaging.md

 ---
 ## Real time data bar

-As an agent manager, you want to have an overall picture of how your agents are performing at any given time.
-The data bar provides you with a snapshot of the basic information you need to track agent efficiency and operational performance.
+The data bar provides you with a snapshot of the basic information that agent and agent manager needs to track for efficiency and operational performance.
+Agents see their own data and agent managers see data for their team.
+"Actionable" and "In Queue" (formerly Unassigned) are visible to agent managers only.

 ![](/img/Real-time-data-bar-CSAT.png)